 Using the Buyer Centre is voluntary.
 The legal basis for the processing is our legitimate interests in facilitating the delivery of Two to the buyer company and allowing the company to manage their purchases (UK GDPR Article 6 (1)(f)).

-Merchant Centre users can set up rules to qualify the (i) level of Strong Customer Authentication (i.e. whether they want all transactions to be subject to open banking verification, rather than just those above a certain level), and (ii) establish ‘recourse’ on transactions – i.e. allow the Suppliers or the Marketplace itself to take on transactions that fail the financing partner’s credit check.
-This will include information about transactions to which no Strong Customer Authentication is required, max order amount, and max buyer credit riskiness (e.g. Probability of Default) required in order for the Supplier or Marketplace to provide recourse for a prospective invoice financing facility.
+Merchant Centre users can set up rules to qualify the (i) level of Strong Customer Authentication (i.e. whether they want all transactions to be subject to open banking verification, rather than just those above a certain level), and (ii) establish ‘recourse’ on transactions – i.e. allow the Customer itself to take on transactions that fail the financing partner’s credit check.
+This will include information about transactions to which no Strong Customer Authentication is required, max order amount, and max buyer credit riskiness (e.g. Probability of Default) required in order for the Customer to provide recourse for a prospective invoice financing facility.

-Processing as described in this section is based on our legitimate interests in enabling the Marketplace and their representatives to use Two (UK GDPR Article 6 (1)(f)).
+Processing as described in this section is based on our legitimate interests in enabling the Customer and their representatives to use Two (UK GDPR Article 6 (1)(f)).

-Two uses computer algorithms based on registered fraud events to identify patterns and predict future fraud behaviour for both existing and new Suppliers, buyer companies, and individuals representing or claiming to represent prospective buyers and/or buyer companies.
-For this purpose, we process information about fraud events, type of fraud events, date of fraud events, company name, company organisation number, name of involved individual(s), IP address, delivery address, email address, phone number, “device fingerprint” (if available), order value at risk, recovery of order value after event, number of days until recovery.
+Two uses computer algorithms based on registered fraud events to identify patterns and predict future fraud behaviour for both existing and new Customers, buyer companies, and individuals representing or claiming to represent Customers or buyer companies.
+For this purpose, we process information about fraud events, type of fraud events, date of fraud events, company name, company organization number, name of involved individual(s), IP address, delivery address, email address, phone number, “device fingerprint” (if available), order value at risk, recovery of order value after event, number of days until recovery.